js-works/js-reducers/README.md

   => helper function to use in combination with createReducer (see below)

 * `combineReducers(config)`
-  => combine multiple reducers to a more complex one that (similar to the same-named function in redux)
+  => combine multiple reducers to a more complex one that handles state of several domains (similar to the same-named function in redux)

 ### Usage (demo is completely type-safe with TypeScript)